nitrogeo/nitrogeo/README.md

 Supportive, present, and human-centered.

 ### 🌐 Astrox / Photon
-A browser with AI as a backseat assistant and focused on flow and clarity.
+A browser with the cutomizability of Firefox and the flow of Arc/Zen.
+AI is a backseat assistant, not the search engine.

 ### 🎶 Airwaves *(working title)*
-A lightweight music app inspired by the iPod shuffle philosophy.
+A lightweight music app to inspired by the iPod shuffle philosophy.

 ---

 ## 🧰 Tools & Tech

-tools
 Languages:   JavaScript / TypeScript · Python
 Frameworks: React · Node
 Design:     Figma · UI systems · icon design